 As set by statute, the Commission's regular plan members are required to contribute 4.50% of their annual covered salary.
 The statute requires the Commission to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-The Commission's annual required contribution rate for calendar year 2016 was 10.90%.
+The Commission's annual required contribution rate for calendar years 2017 and 2016 was 8.03% and 10.90%, respectively.
 The Commission also contributes for disability benefits, death benefits and supplemental retirement benefits, all of which are pooled at the IMRF level.
 Contribution rates for disability and death benefits are set by the IMRF Board of Trustees, while the supplemental retirement benefits rate is set by statute.